 Even if you are pregnant, you have the right and obligation to go to school.
 It is best to talk to a teacher you trust about how you can attend classes during pregnancy and later with a child.
 After giving birth, there are several childcare options.
 It's best to think ahead about how you want your child to be cared for when you go back to school.
 As for every pregnant person, the legal rights to maternity leave periods (Mutterschutzfrist) also applies to you as a student.
 If you feel fit enough, you may go to school and take tests and exams during this time.
 You can also take a leave of absence from school for a maximum of one year.

 You are not required to report your pregnancy to your training school.
+However, it would make sense to do so.
 Only then can your supervisor provide the legal health protections to which you are entitled as a pregnant person.
 Also, you can discuss your maternity leave period and how long before your due date you want to work.
 It is also possible to continue your training part-time or to apply for an extension of your training period.
 You can find more detailed information on the Federal Centre for Health Education website: